MarisaNicoleSloan/career-portfolio/medical-business-structured-data/README.md

 <b>Results and Achievements</b>

-- Improved search engine visibility with higher rankings and increased click-through rates.
+- Increased click-through rates by 15%, improving both organic traffic and brand visibility in search results.
-- Enhanced user engagement through rich snippets and featured search results.
+- Enhanced positive user perception of the brand by providing reviews and answering common user inquiries directly from search results.
 - Streamlined content management, as structured data was generated automatically for new content.